 Another option is to establish a split season, which could improve accountability as the second season would be contingent on landings from the first season.
+As with a bag limit reduction, the Council has considered but rejected establishing a split season for the entire recreational sector.
 For example, the Council could establish an initial charter vessel fishing season, the length of which is based on the projections for landing a proportion of the quota assigned to charter vessels.
 For an initial season starting June 1, the season would end when a specified proportion of the charter vessel quota (e.g., options could be 50%, 60%, etc., and would be reduced by the established ACT) is projected to be caught.
 After the landings are determined from the initial season, the fishing season could be reopened, with the second season's length determined by the remaining amount of quota.
 A split season could reduce the likelihood of a quota overage, especially while charter vessel landings are estimated through the Marine Recreational Information Program (MRIP).

 The Council is currently developing an electronic reporting program for charter vessels that will improve accountability and reduce the likelihood of a quota overage.
 While landings estimates from MRIP are available two months following each wave, electronic reporting by charter vessels would greatly improve the timeliness of obtaining landings data and monitoring the quota.